Matt Chatham

-Matthew L. Chatham (born June 28, 1977) is a former American football linebacker.
+Matthew L. Chatham (born June 28, 1977) is an American former professional football linebacker.
 He played college football at South Dakota.
 He played in the National Football League (NFL) for the New England Patriots and New York Jets.

-High school years
+Early life

 Chatham attended Sioux City North High School in Sioux City, Iowa, and won All-State honors in football and baseball.

 College career

 Chatham attended the University of South Dakota.
 As a junior, he made 95 tackles and six interceptions.
 In his senior year he made 74 tackles and one interception.
 He was a double major in English and Criminal Justice at South Dakota.

 Chatham received a Masters in Business Administration from Babson College in 2011.

-NFL career
+Professional career

 Chatham was signed by the St. Louis Rams as a rookie free agent but was released before the start of the regular season.

 He spent the first six seasons of his career in New England, including contributing to three of the Patriots' Super Bowl victories (XXXVI, XXXVIII, XXXIX).
 He was known as one of the leaders of the Patriots' special teams.
 During the 2003 season, he recorded his first and only NFL touchdown when he recovered a Tiki Barber fumble in a game against the New York Giants and returned it for a 38-yard touchdown.
-XXXVIII, he tackled streaker Mark Roberts, who had come onto the field just before the second-half kickoff.
+In Super Bowl XXXVIII, he tackled streaker Mark Roberts, who had come onto the field just before the second-half kickoff.